-Faint Signal: A sound characteristic of targets that are sometimes deeply buried or very small in size.
+Faint Signal: A sound characteristic of metal detector targets that are sometimes deeply buried or very small in size.

 False Signal: An erroneous signal created by over shoot, ground voids or highly mineralized hot rocks.
 See also Back-Reading.

 Faraday-Shield: A metal foil wrapping of the searchcoil windings or metallically painted searchcoil housing interior for the purpose of eliminating electrostatic interference caused by wet vegetation.